Fresh-Myint/BW3-ATS-Tool/README.md

   - PS (Part Shortage)
   - EX (Exception)
 - If the above arguments are not met then the order is listed as WIP and is able to ship.

+Orders will then be sorted into **"buckets"** based on order status, ESD, RSD, download date and time, and carrier cut-time.